MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 Once the scale set agent pool is created, Azure Pipelines automatically scales the agent machines.

 Azure Pipelines samples the state of the agents in the pool and virtual machines in the scale set every 5 minutes.
 The decision to scale in or out is based on the number of idle agents at that time.
-An agent is considered idle if it's online and is not running a pipeline job.
+An agent is considered idle if it's online and isn't running a pipeline job.
 Azure Pipelines performs a scale out operation if either of the following conditions is satisfied:

 - The number of idle agents falls below the number of standby agents you specify
 - There are no idle agents to service pipeline jobs waiting in the queue